 Indicators of high humidity include:

 Plug it in, power it on, and let it run.
 The dehumidifier draws in air with a fan.
-Then condenser coils lower the temperature of the moisture until it condenses into liquid form.
+Then condenser coils lower the temperature of the air until it condenses into liquid form.
 The water then stores in a reservoir.

 Most dehumidifiers have an automatic shutoff function to prevent overflow.
 Empty the container by simply disposing of the water yourself or use hose attachments to direct water to a drain or pump.